Elviag17/Train-Schedule/README.md

 # Train-Schedule
-Provides information on train schedules such as what time is the next train, the frequency of the train, and minutes until next train.
-Admins can add trains to the schedule.
+Provides information on spaceship schedules such as what time is the next spaceship , the frequency of the spaceship , and minutes until next spaceship .
+Admins can add spaceships to the schedule.